-Ronnie Peterson had taken pole position for the race for Lotus.
-Clay Regazzoni's Ferrari joined him on the front row.
-Further back, James Hunt started from fifth in the March.
-Local hero Carlos Reutemann was sixth in the Brabham, and Hulme lined up tenth in the McLaren.
+Ronnie Peterson had taken pole position for for Lotus with Clay Regazzoni's Ferrari joining him on the front row, while Hulme lined up tenth in the McLaren M23.

-Hulme picked up another podium finish later in the year in Austria.
-However the 1967 world champion finished the season in seventh place in the drivers standings.
-He decided to retire at the end of the year, after 112 races over ten seasons.
+Hulme would pick up another podium finish later in the year in Austria.
+But the 1967 world champion threw in the towel at the end of the season after 112 races over ten seasons.